totemo/KillStreak/README.md

 `PlayerStreaks` - Where player killstreaks are stored (do not modify!)

-A full list of chat color codes can be found [here](http://wiki.ess3.net/mc/)
+A full list of chat color codes can be found [here](http://wiki.ess3.net/mc/).

 Commands
 --------
  - `/ks [username]` **or** `/killstreak [username]` - Shows your current kill streak, or another user's kill streak
+ - `/ks reload` - Reloads the KillStreak configuration (permission: killstreak.reload)

 Valid potions
 -------------